Jeryllchan88/DSIFCapstone/README.md

 ### Datasets

 The dataset used is from LendingClub [`LendingClub Website`](https://www.lendingclub.com/).
-The dataset is extracted from Kaggle and the datad dictionary can be obtained from kaggle as well. [`LendingClub Dataset and Dictionary`](https://www.kaggle.com/ethon0426/lending-club-20072020q1)
+The dataset is extracted from Kaggle and the data dictionary can be obtained from kaggle as well. [`LendingClub Dataset and Dictionary`](https://www.kaggle.com/ethon0426/lending-club-20072020q1)

 ### Data Dictionary